icysoloist/React-Native-Dev-Environment/README.md

 ## Instructions for Setup
 Because a React Native project has a lot of configuration files (for both iOS/Android), it is difficult to rename the project, its dependencies, and its package names.
 For that reason, it is best to start a new project from scratch, and then copy over any files needed to configure the rest of the environment.

+> The instructions below are tightly coupled with the assumption that you have gone through the [React Native Docs](https://reactnative.dev/docs/environment-setup)

 ### Step 1
 Initialize a new React Native app with the command:\
 `npx react-native init <app_name>`